 Applicants will be invited to a portfolio interview.

 Applicants should provide a portfolio that evidences their commitment to the discipline.
 It could include sketchbooks, technical and material exploration, design work, project development from start to finish, detailed images of finished work.
 Where possible, applicants are encouraged to include a video of working on a practical exercise as part of the portfolio, of which the College can provide guidance if required (see below).

 If applicants cannot provide a portfolio, the College will provide a practical exercise that can be done remotely to asses mental agility and dexterity and suitability for this skills based programme.

 If English is not your first language, or you are not a national of a majority English-speaking country, you will be required to provide evidence of your English language ability.
 International applicants should provide evidence of English language ability to Level B2 (IELTS 6.0).

 Find out more about the English language requirements at West Dean College of Arts and Conservation.

 There is no data available for this course.
 For further information visit the Discover Uni website.

 |Republic of Ireland

 Additional fee information

-Funding opportunities are available to students applying to study at West Dean College of Arts and Conservation and we encourage students to explore funding options.
+Funding opportunities are available to students applying to study at West Dean and we encourage students to explore funding options.
 In 2019 up to 60% of students received bursary/scholarship support.
-For more information visit: https://www.westdean.org.uk/study/student-information/funding
+For more information visit: https://www.westdean.ac.uk/degrees-and-diplomas/funding